 The “Knight of the Laughing Tree” was short (check), used a fake voice (check), was obviously good with a horse (check), had an interest in vengeance for Howland Reed (check), defeated knights that weren’t overly renowned for their jousting, meaning the mystery knight didn’t need to be the greatest jouster (check), didn’t have armor of his (or her) own (check), and paid homage to the old gods (check).

 Lyanna Stark fits all of those.
 Yet, you might be asking, if no one ever truly knew who the mystery knight was, what does it have to do with Rhaegar?
 Because Rhaegar did figure it out.

-The Tourney at Harrenhall was the first time the paranoid Mad King had left the Red Keep in years, and because he was a crazy person that saw conspiracies everywhere, he was sure the mystery knight was an enemy of his.
-So he sent his son Rhaegar out to find the knight.
+The Tourney at Harrenhall was the first time the paranoid Mad King had left the Red Keep in years, and because he was paranoid and saw conspiracies everywhere, he was sure the mystery knight was an enemy of his.
+He sent his son Rhaegar out to find the knight.